BdR76/CSVLint/docs/readme.md

 ### Default extension ###

 By default the plugin applies syntax highlighting to files with the extension `.csv`.
-If you also want this for files with extension `.ssv` or `.tsv` then you can change this in the Notepad++ settings.
+If you also want this for files with extension `.tsv` or `.txt` then you can change this in the Notepad++ settings.
 Go to `Settings > Style Configuration` and in the Language dropdown select `CSV Linter and validator`.
-Then go to the textbox "User ext." and add `ssv` and click the "Save & Close" button.
-If you want to add more than one extension then separate them by space, so for example `ssv tsv skv`.
+Then go to the textbox "User ext." and add `tsv` and click the "Save & Close" button.
+If you want to add more than one extension then separate them by space, so for example `tsv txt ssv`.

 CSV Lint window
 ---------------